 Step 1: Set Up Your React Application

-To begin, you'll need to set up a new React project where we will integrate the React Flow and SuperViz SDK for real-time collaboration.
+To begin, you'll need to set up a new React project where we will integrate the React Flow and SuperViz packages for real-time collaboration.

 1. Create a New React Project